briancaffey/briancaffey.github.io/content/2022/06/17/deploying-unstoppable-django-applications-with-terraform-aws-ecs-and-github-actions.md

 - [ ] create new scripts for backend update
 - [ ] create Terraform CI/CD pipelines in GitHub Actions
 - [ ] Check to see if S3 permissions are still causing issues for file uploads
+- [ ] Refactor backend ad hoc update command to use multiple steps in GitHub Actions (break up script to different sections)
+- [ ] Create management commands for backend update (pre_update, post_update)
-- [ ]
+- [ ] Create middleware for putting Django application into maintenance mode

 ## Introduction

-What is an unstoppable Django application?
+What is an "unstoppable" Django application?

 ### Horizontal Scaling